appservR/appservR.github.io/content/en/docs/introduction/quick-start.md

 Go to [http://localhost:8080/admin](http://localhost:8080/admin) to access the admin interface.

-You will first need to register as a user via the signup form.
-The first user to register is automatically given administrative privileges (which is obviously not the case for the subsequent signed up users).
+You will first need to register as a user via the login > signup form.
+The first user to register is automatically given administrative privileges (which is not the case for the subsequent signed up users).

 After you have created your admin account and successfully logged in, you can configure existing or new Shiny apps at [http://localhost:8080/admin/apps](http://localhost:8080/admin/apps).
 Several apps can live on the same server and are accessed using the path you define.

+On each app configuration page you can see also the console output of the R session used to run your app, which can be useful to troubleshoot issues.

+## Go further

+Check our tutorials on more advanced uses of AppservR.
+[Recipes →]({{< relref "recipes" >}})